Predicting liquid properties and behavior via droplet pinch-off and machine learning: Conclusions

-Previous studies have demonstrated that the simultaneous measurement of surface tension and viscosity is possible using specialized techniques \cite{lohse2022fundamental}, but most traditional characterization protocols rely on separate tensiometers and viscometers, which often demand substantial sample volumes \cite{bautista2018simple} and/or are limited by its measurement range \cite{fainerman2004maximum}.
+Previous studies have demonstrated that the simultaneous measurement of surface tension and viscosity is possible using specialized techniques \cite{lohse2022fundamental}, with most traditional characterization protocols rely on separate tensiometers and viscometers, which often demand substantial sample volumes \cite{bautista2018simple} and/or are limited by their measurement range \cite{fainerman2004maximum}.
 Our approach provides a single-step measurement of both surface tension and viscosity, alleviating the need for multiple instruments \cite{seimiya2025simultaneous}.
 Our results demonstrate a generalizable route to rapid, multi-parameter characterization of liquids from a single pinch-off snapshot, which is suited for integration into automated or in-line monitoring systems.
-The findings open up new possibilities in inkjet printing, e.g. real-time characterisation of ink viscosity and/or surface tension during jetting \cite{kim2022design, phung2023machine}, or on biomedical diagnostics with rapid small-volume property checks \cite{lenzen2024portable}, of on other industrial processes with on-the-fly materials characterization \cite{tronci2019line}.
+The findings open up new possibilities in inkjet printing, e.g. real-time characterization of ink viscosity and/or surface tension during jetting \cite{kim2022design, phung2023machine}, or in biomedical diagnostics with rapid small-volume property checks \cite{lenzen2024portable}, of on other industrial processes with on-the-fly materials characterization \cite{tronci2019line}.

+We note our method is validated for gravity-driven droplet formation from circular nozzles into air and is restricted to the 0.001 $<$ Re $<$ 200 and 0.01 $<$ Oh $<$ 20 ranges.
+Within this parameter space the cases considered span several orders of magnitude.
+We agree, however, that transferability beyond this geometry is not guaranteed.
+Likewise, the surrounding medium is air, such that the approach is most appropriate when density and viscosity contrasts remain large and the dynamical influence of the outer fluid is relatively weak.

-By making our dataset (and code) openly available to the community, we expect that the database and models will be extended and potentially improved by including numerically obtained results and with additional experiments under conditions not attainable in our facilities, thereby broadening validation and improving generalization.
+By making our dataset (and code) openly available to the community, we expect that the database and models will be extended and potentially improved by including numerically obtained results and additional experiments under conditions not attainable in our facilities, thereby broadening validation and improving generalization.